About the Test

 over-the-counter drugs you regularly take or have recently taken.
 Some drugs, such as birth control pills and opioids like codeine, can cause elevated levels of lipase and interfere with the interpretation of test results.

 The blood sample used for lipase testing is frequently collected from a vein in your arm, often from the pit of your elbow.

 The health professional who takes your blood sample will clean the skin around the vein with a sterile wipe and may apply a band called a tourniquet to your upper arm.
-Your blood is drawn through a small needle that is inserted through your skin and into your vein.
-The blood collects in a tube that is attached to the needle.
+Your blood is drawn through a small needle inserted through your skin and into your vein.
+The blood collects in a tube attached to the needle.

 It’s normal to feel a small amount of stinging or pain when the phlebotomist inserts or withdraws the needle.
 The complete process of drawing blood rarely takes longer than a few minutes.

 When the health professional finishes drawing blood, they will place a small bandage over the injection site.
 This can stay in place for several hours if needed.
 You may notice slight pain or a bruise where the needle went in, but these are typically minor and will go away quickly.

 If you fasted before taking the test, you may wish to bring a snack with you in case you are hungry once the test is complete.